A driven quantum superconducting circuit with multiple tunable degeneracies

-As a resource for quantum information, the squeeze-driven Kerr oscillator for $\Delta = 0$, was identified in theory proposals by Cochrane, Milburn, and Munro \cite{cochrane1999} and Puri, Boutin, and Blais \cite{puri2017} due to its exponential resilience to low frequency noise and was proposed as a bosonic code for amplitude damping.
+As a resource for quantum information, the squeeze-driven Kerr oscillator for $\Delta = 0$, was identified in theory proposals by Cochrane, Milburn, and Munro \cite{cochrane1999} and Puri, Boutin, and Blais \cite{puri2017} due to its exponential resilience to low frequency noise and was proposed for a bosonic code.
 The code was implemented for the first time in circuits \cite{grimm2020}.
-The theory of the bistability for the non-zero $\Delta$ case was studied in \cite{roberts2020}.
-To the best of our knowledge, the work reported in this article is the first experimental demonstration of bistability and the resilience to noise in the non-zero $\Delta$ case.
+Bistability for non-zero $\Delta$ was predicted by Roberts and Clerk in \cite{roberts2020}.
+Our work demonstrates this bistability experimentally through the lifetime peaks in \cref{fig:3}\textbf{G} and explains the peaks as a fingerprint of the observed spectral degeneracies in \cref{fig:3}\textbf{F}.
+Furthermore, the resilience to noise in the non-zero $\Delta$ case is demonstrated through \cref{fig:1}\textbf{E} and \cref{fig:2}.